 Duhau conceived of the expedition as a homage to the Viking navigators, and he was determined to do it in a comfortable non-expedition boat.
 “In studying the Viking explorations, I found that it was all about sailing in fast ships and in short hops, during favourable weather windows in the height of summer,” said Duhau.
 “If the Vikings did it ten centuries ago, why couldn’t we do it in greater safety and comfort today?”

-Built by Hylas yard Queen Long Marine in Taiwan, Shaima was already a supremely comfortable 8-berth bluewater yacht, with sleek lines from the incomparable Germán Frers.
-Her hull was a hi-tech sandwich construction using alternating layers of Twaron and glassfibre for stiffness and strength in collision, and she had been customised for offshore work.
-But key cold-water improvements included building a rigid cockpit enclosure with heating, installing a heat exchanger in the watermaker intake, reinforcing the davit bases for a 15ft tender and beefing up the rudder bearings.
+Built by Hylas yard Queen Long Marine in Taiwan, Hylas 63 Shaima was already a supremely comfortable 8-berth bluewater yacht, with sleek lines from the incomparable Germán Frers.
+Her hull was a hi-tech sandwich construction using alternating layers of Twaron and glass fibre for stiffness and strength in collision, and she had been customized for offshore work.
+But key cold-water improvements included building a rigid cockpit enclosure with heating, installing a heat exchanger in the watermaker intake, reinforcing the davit bases for a 15ft tender, and beefing up the rudder bearings.
 She was also equipped with 120m of anchor chain and long shorelines.

 Once the boat was expedition-ready, Duhau drew up a detailed passage plan whose key feature was cruising southwest Greenland, particularly the 57-mile long Prince Christian Sound.
 This narrow fjord separates the mainland from numerous islands to the south, while glaciers calve into its deep waters from the north.
 In places, it is no more than 500m wide.